niaid/sitk-ibex/README.rst

    :target: https://doi.org/10.5281/zenodo.4304786

-Any image and transform file format supported by `SimpleITK's IO <https://simpleitk.readthedocs.io/en/master/IO.html>`_ can be use by sitk-ibex.
-The 3D `nrrd` format, and `txt` transform file extension are recommended.
+Any image and transform file format supported by `SimpleITK's IO <https://simpleitk.readthedocs.io/en/master/IO.html>`_ can be used by sitk-ibex.
+The NRRD or`NGFF <https://ngff.openmicroscopy.org/latest/>`_ image formats, and `txt` transform file extension are recommended.

 Example